getredash/website/src/pages/kb/open-source/dev-guide/setup.md

 rebuilding changes to the frontend, RQ worker ready to run queries and RQ scheduler to enqueue periodic tasks.

+## Health Check for Installation

+{% callout warning %}
+After your installation is complete, you can do the healthcheck by calling **/ping** API endpoint.
+{% endcallout %}

 ## Running Tests

 Backend tests: